CircuitFlyer/Climb_and_Dive/docs/Installation.md

 ## Installation ##

-The flat bottom of the timer **must** be installed on a vertical part of the aircraft with the ESC/Motor connection pins pointing forward and the component side of the timer facing the pilot.
+The flat bottom of the timer is intended be installed on a vertical part of the aircraft with the ESC/Motor connection pins pointing forward and the component side of the timer facing the pilot.
 Although not super-critical, it is important that the long side of the timer is installed so that it is horizontal when the aircraft is flying straight and level.
-Calibration of the accelerometer is not required.

 {: .highlight }
-The description above is the **default** mounting orientation.
-If you would like to install the timer in your airplane in a different orientation please refer to the page titled [Timer Mounting Position](Programming/Timer Mounting Position & Calibration).
+The description above is considered the **default** mounting orientation.
+Installing the timer in your airplane in a different orientation is permissible.
+Please refer to the page titled [Timer Mounting Position & Calibration](Programming/Timer Mounting Position & Calibration) for details.

 A couple of pieces of adhesive backed hook and loop fastener (aka Velcro) makes quick work of holding the timer in position.